-Non-resident veterans who were honorably discharged from active duty within 3 years of enrollment and are eligible for GI Bill® education benefits may be eligible to pay in-state tuition (spouses and dependents may be eligible if GI Bill® benefits are transferred).
-You must complete and submit the Veterans Exemption to Non-Resident Tuition Rate Form, along with your (or your sponsor's) DD-214 and VA Certificate of Eligibility to the Office of Admissions, C-141, prior to the first day of instruction for the semester in which the exemption is being requested.
-Individuals using educational assistance under chapter 31, Vocational Rehabilitation and Employment (VR&E) must complete and submit the Veterans Exemption and 1905 form to the Office of Admissions, C-141, prior to the first day of instruction for the semester in which the exemption is being requested.
+Non-resident veterans who were honorably discharged from active duty and are eligible for GI Bill[®] education benefits may be eligible to pay in-state tuition (spouses and dependents may be eligible if GI Bill[®] benefits are transferred).
+You must submit a copy of your VA Certificate of Eligibility to the Office of Admissions, C141, prior to the first day of instruction for the semester in which the exemption is being requested.
+Individuals using educational assistance under chapter 31, Vocational Rehabilitation and Employment (VR&E) must submit a VR&E e-Authorization to the Office of Admissions, C141, prior to the first day of instruction for the semester in which the exemption is being requested.
 For more information, contact the Office of Admissions at (808) 689-2900 or by email at uhwo.admissions@hawaii.edu.